TurboMech/Compiled-Firmware/README.md

 4. increased unload motor current
 5. esteps set to 830 for 0.9 degree motor where these changes are best suited

-Best for Bondtech extruder w/ 0.9 degree pancake motor.
+Best for Prusa MK3 w/ Bondtech extruder w/ 0.9 degree pancake motor.

 Compiled from https://github.com/codiac2600/Prusa-Firmware-HD-MBL